-Taking a collaborative approach to transform a suburban council housing estate.
+Taking a collaborative approach to transform a suburban neighbourhood.

-Circle Housing Merton Priory (CHMP) acquired the Eastfields Estate in Mitcham alongside two others nearby with plans for regeneration.
+Clarion Housing Group is progressing the regeneration of Eastfields Estate in Mitcham alongside two other neighbourhoods, High Path and Ravensbury.
 Working closely with residents, the focus is on providing better homes and better connecting them to the wider community.

 Unusually, it was identified very early on that the redevelopment of Eastfields was not financially viable in its own right.
-CHMP took the view that all three estates needed to be treated as one project, and with the other two having so much more potential, they fund the development of Eastfields.
+Clarion Housing Group took the view that all three estates needed to be treated as one project, and with the other two having so much more potential, they would fund the development of Eastfields.
 However, it was also imperative that we maximised value as far as possible to prevent the viability of the overall regeneration of the three projects being put into jeopardy.

 A number of existing homes had been purchased under Right to Buy legislation and were occupied by a mix of leaseholders and freeholders.
-From the outset, we carried out extensive consultation with tenants and home owners to explore their needs and to tailor the masterplan to accommodate these.
-This process has been ongoing, will continue as the scheme is taken forward, and has been run in parallel and informed by the evolution of ideas for the financial offer from CHMP.
+From the outset, we carried out extensive consultation with tenants and home owners to explore their needs and to tailor the masterplan accordingly to accommodate these.

-Our concept for the renewed Eastfields Estate was to turn the existing site inside out.
+Our concept for the renewed Eastfields was to turn the existing site inside out.
 The central green has been retained, along with all of its mature trees, but the architectural monolith around it has been recreated as a series of buildings of varied scale, with a hierarchy of routes through to it.
-Homes now front onto this new green heart, enabling it to be better used and more secure.
+Homes now front onto this new central linear park, enabling it to be better used and more secure.